pranjay-poddar/Dev-Geeks/README.md

 - Drop a :star: on the Github repository (optional)<br/>

-- Create an issue of the project or a feature you would like to add in the project and get the task assigned for youself. (issue can be any feature or project that you think you could contribute to).
+- Create an issue of the project or a feature you would like to add in the project and get the task assigned for youself. (issue c an be any feature or project that you think you could c5ntribute to).

 - Fork the repo to your Github.<br/>